syedumerahmedcode/springboot-test-tutorial/README.md

 If someone can help me out, please feel free to contact me on my email/social network (see below) or feel free to create a Pull Request.

-Even though, these types of integration tests are not implemented, it is worthwhile to explain them and hence, there are dedicated sections to its explanation in this readme.
+Even though, these types of integration tests are not implemented, it is worthwhile to explain them and hence, there are dedicated sections to its explanation in this readme file.

 ## Explanation Junit5